 Supported data connectors.
 Athena can connect and query managed AWS services via the federated queries capability, and enables users to write their own custom connectors (including on-prem data sources) using the Athena Query Federation SDK.
 Trino has an impressive set of connectors out of the box that enables to query not just data on S3 and MySQL instances (via JDBC), but also on non-relational data stores like MongoDB, Redis, Elasticsearch and even Kafka.

 Query editor.
 Athena has a query editor in which you can run queries and save them.
-Trino doesn’t offer an organic query editor but can be connected to different IDEs with JDBC connection such as DBeaver or Superset.
+Trino doesn’t offer an organic query editor but can be connected to different IDEs with JDBC connections such as DBeaver.

 Athen and Trino can be beneficial for data teams in different scenarios, for example when only ad hoc queries are required, or when SLAs are not a hard requirement.
 Below are the main use cases and pros and cons of both platforms.